- Folk Pop

 - Indie Folk

-“I’ve been in a long-distance relationship with music for the past several years,” jokes songwriter Vienna Teng.
-“Now we’re talking about moving in together again.”
+“I was in a long-distance relationship with music for many years,” jokes songwriter Vienna Teng.
+“Now we’re finally moving back in together.”

 Long-distance, perhaps, but long-running.
 In 2002, Vienna released her debut album Waking Hour, landing her on NPR’s Weekend Edition, The Late Show with David Letterman, and the top of Amazon’s music charts.
-Four more albums followed, most recently Aims in 2013, which became the first album to win four Independent Music Awards; she also composed the music for The Fourth Messenger by playwright Tanya Shaffer, which premiered in 2013.
-Along with Vienna’s captivating live performances and thoughtful online presence, her work has built a devoted following across generations as well as continents.
+Four more albums followed, most recently Aims in 2013, which became the first album to win four Independent Music Awards.
+She also composed the music for The Fourth Messenger by playwright Tanya Shaffer, which premiered in 2013 and was a featured production in the 2017 New York Musical Theater Festival.
+Together with Vienna’s captivating live performances and thoughtful online presence, her work has built a devoted following across generations and continents.

-That year was eye-opening for her.
-“So much of what I’d taken for granted my whole life just broke wide open,” she says.
-“I learned a lot about what it means to hold two truths in your head at the same time, as the saying goes.
-Things can be both dire and full of possibility.
+“I learned a lot about what it means to hold two truths in your head at the same time, as the saying goes,” Vienna says of that period.
+“The situation can be dire and full of possibility.
 Both kindness and fierceness are so very necessary.”